Being a hybrid of the wild Asian Leopard cat, Bengals have certain specific requirements.

 The reaction of every Bengal cat is different when it’s taken to walk outdoors for the first time.
 A lot of cats make for the door as soon as they are put on the ground.

-Take a stand and keep your Bengal cat outside for at least 20 minutes.
+If that happens, take a stand and keep your Bengal cat outside for at least 20 minutes.
 If your Bengal cat continues to move towards the door, pick it up and take it to a place from where it can not see your house’s entrance.

 As soon as an object catches your Bengal cat’s attention, it would start to move around freely and would relax.